 Familiarize yourself with the regulations about registering on time--this will save you money.
 BE VIGILANT EVERY TERM REGARDING REGISTRATION.
 Not registering on time generates late fees, and late fees are extremely costly at Ohio State—up to $500.

 You can change your schedule online through the first week of classes.
-After that, your schedule can be changed by submitting paperwork, which is available through the Graduate School’s website.
+For the 2nd week, your schedule can be changed by submitting a Course Enrollment form to add a new course.
+After the 2nd week, you will need to petition to add a new course and the petition is available through the Graduate School’s forms website, gradforms.osu.edu.